sebhoron/sebhoron/README.md

 - 👋 Hi, I’m @sebhoron
-- 👀 I’m interested in data science and machine learning.
+- 👀 I’m interested in software development and machine learning.
-- 🌱 I’m currently learning machine learning using python.
+- 🌱 I’m currently upskilling in Java Spring Boot.
-- 💞️ I’m looking to collaborate on data engineering projects.
+- 💞️ I’m looking to collaborate on web application and software engineering projects.

 <!---
 sebhoron/sebhoron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.